ModelOriented/kernelshap/cran-comments.md

 Hello CRAN team

-I am aware that the last package update is not too long ago.
-Still, I saw that one of its dependencies (dorng) has status ORPHANED.
+I saw that a strong dependency ("dorng"") has status ORPHANED.
 While this might only be a temporary problem with "dorng", I have removed that package from the dependencies.

 ## Checks